Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Evaluation

 Figure~\ref{fig:libtasn1} shows the source line coverage for \code{libtasn1} benchmark.
-In this benchmark, both KLEE and \name crash due to a \code{malloc} call with symbolic size.
-KLEE reach this location faster than \name (14 seconds vs 25 seconds). \name encounters 3 false positive bugs (out of bound memory bounds due to unconditional execution of loads) before reaching the \code{malloc} call.
-When a false positive is encountered, driver program relaunch KLEE with additional location constraints on \name transformation so that the transformation does not apply to the false positive location again.
-The reduction in coverage for \name in Figure~\ref{fig:libtasn1} is caused by the fresh re-execution of the program.
+Here, both KLEE with and without and \name transformation crash due to a \code{malloc} call with symbolic size.
+KLEE with original program reaches this location faster than with \name transformation (27s vs 36s).
+The \name encounters 3 false positive bugs (out of bound memory bounds due to unconditional execution of loads) before reaching the \code{malloc} call.
+When a false positive is encountered, the driver program relaunches KLEE with additional location constraints on \name transformation so that the transformation does not apply to the false positive location again.
+The initial slow rise in coverage for \name in Figure~\ref{fig:libtasn1} is caused by the fresh re-execution of the program by the driver loop.

-\code{chcon} benchmark also exhibits similar behavior as \code{libosip} benchmark (Figure~\ref{fig:chcon}). \name does not introduce any spurious bugs in this benchmark and achieves more coverage faster than KLEE.
-Maximum source line coverage achieved in this benchmark is approximately 64\%. \name achieves this coverage in around 2200 seconds while KLEE takes around 3400 seconds to reach the same coverage.
+\code{chcon} benchmark also exhibits similar behavior as \code{libosip} benchmark (Figure~\ref{fig:chcon}). \name transformation does not introduce any spurious bugs in this benchmark program and achieves more coverage faster than the original version.
+The maximum source line coverage achieved in this benchmark is $\sim$47\% for the \name-transformed version and $\sim$41\% for the original version. \name-transformed version achieves its maximum coverage in 471s, while the original version takes around 403s.
+In \code{chown} benchmark, \name-transformed program achieves more coverage faster than the original version (Figure~\ref{fig:chown}).
+The maximum coverage achieved in this benchmark is $\sim$51\%.
+We observe that \name introduces 3 false positive bugs in this benchmark.
+Although the \code{mkdir} (Figure~\ref{fig:mkdir}) and \code{mkfifo} (Figure~\ref{fig:mkfifo}) benchmark programs do not show significantly higher coverage with \name, they are slightly higher and quicker than the original versions.